GuidoElli/OvertoneExplorer/README.md

 - **REMOVE**: removes elements (hold *CTRL*)
 - **TOGGLE**: toggles elements (hold *SHIFT*)

-The **Groups** are predefined groups of tracks (for example the ones with even/odd track number, or those with the same note as the fundamental).
+**Groups** are predefined groups of tracks (for example the ones with even/odd track number, or those with the same note as the fundamental).

-While a group is selected you can select just the tracks that belong to that group.
+While a group is selected you can select only the tracks that belong to that group.

-*Note: if a single button is clicked, it will always toggle from the previous value.
+*Note: if a single button is clicked, it will always toggle from the previous value, even if the.
 Instead, selection mode and groups options work with the 'Play (All)' button or by selecting multiple tracks dragging the mouse.*

 <br>